25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md

      // 0 1 1 2 3 5 8 13
      ```

 6. Combination Formula - `nCr = n!/r!(n-r)!`: A combination is a selection of items from a set that has distinct members, such that the order of selection does not matter.
 A combination is a mathematical technique that determines the number of possible arrangements in a collection of items where the order of the selection does not matter.
-In combinations, you can select the items in any order.
+In combinations, you can select the items in any order

    - Using recursion: Pascal's triangle